weathon/blog/HTTPS.md

 ## 2. HTTP and HTTPS

-Although some website support HTTPS, they also support HTTP, and maybe they use the same cookie or token or HTTPS and HTTP, this will allow attacker gijacking the HTTP
+Although some websites support HTTPS, they also support a HTTP connect.
+And maybe sometimes they use the same cookie or token orve HTTPS and HTTP.
+This will allow attackers to gijack the HTTP cookie and use them to login users account over HTTPS.